rafirahman27/World_Development_Statistics/README.md

 ---
 # Citations and Special Mentions
 ---
-Data Collected from Gapminder
+Data Collected from Gapminder "https://www.gapminder.org/data/" Research and quotations from The Guardian "https://www.theguardian.com/doctors-without-borders/2022/nov/21/msf-doctors-without-borders-year-in-review"
-Thank you to Tim Book(GA Staff, Rowan Schaefer(GA Staff) and Piotr Jankowski(friend) for helping debug, simplify and understand
+Thank you to Tim Book(GA Staff), Rowan Schaefer(GA Staff) and Piotr Jankowski(friend) for helping debug, simplify and understand